-Good afternoon,
+Good Morning,

-Your state agency recently provided an assessment of the Gold Coast City Council's (the council) Temporary Local Planning Instrument (minimum land above designated flood level and residential risk reduction) No.5 (the proposed TLPI).
+Your state agency recently provided an assessment of the Gold Coast City Council's (the council's) prepared Temporary Local Planning Instrument (minimum land above designated flood level and residential risk reduction) No.5 (the proposed TLPI).

-- On 15 January 2018, the Department of State Development, Manufacturing, Infrastructure and Planning (the department) requested further justification from the council. - On 7 February 2018, the council provided further information (attached) on the proposed TLPI in response to the department's request.
-The department is requesting your agency's assessment of the proposed TLPI, including the additional information provided by the council.
-All documents have been attached to this email and are also available through the Ezi-Scheme online portal (reference TLPI-00046).
+On 7 February 2018, the council provided additional justification and supporting information on the proposed TLPI in response to a request for the further information provided by the Department of State Development, Manufacturing, Infrastructure and Planning (the department) on 15 January 2018.
+Please note that the council has not changed any provisions of the proposed TLPI.

+The department is requesting your additional assessment of the proposed TLPI, including the relevant additional information provided by the council.
+All relevant documents have been attached to this email and are also available through the EziScheme online portal (reference TLPI-00046).

-Can you please email your response to bestplanning-SEQS@dilgp.qld.gov.au AND daniel.park@dilgp.qld.gov.au AND thomas.holmes@dilgp.qld.gov.au by COB Wednesday, 14 February 2018.
-If you have any concerns with achieving this timeframe, please do not hesitate to contact me to discuss.
+Can you please email your response to bestplanning-SEQS@dilgp.qld.gov.au AND daniel.park@dilgp.qld.gov.au AND thomas.holmes@dilgp.qld.gov.au by COB Tuesday 13 February 2018.

-If you are not the appropriate contact in your department, can you please contact either myself, or Daniel Park on as soon as possible to confirm the correct contact.
+If you are not the appropriate contact in your department, can you please contact either myself, or Thomas Holmes on as soon as possible to confirm the correct contact.